priyapuranik/Emotions-Detection_using-NLP/README.md

 <b>(d)Real-time Applications:<b>

-a) Chatbots: Integrating the emotion detection model into chatbots for more empathetic and context-aware responses.
+a) Chatbots: Integrating the emotion detection model into chatbots for more empathetic and context-aware responses.<br>
 b) Sentiment Analysis Tools: Creating tools for analyzing sentiments in social media or customer feedback.